Fasteners

 welding

 The joining of two or more materials using heat, pressure, or a combination of energy sources.
-Welding forms a permanent bond.
+Welding forms a permanent joint.

 workholding devices